antopilo/Nuake/docs/Scripting/entity_scripts.rst

 In addition to pointing to the script file, you need to specify which class in the script is considered as the entity script.

-The class chosen must inherite from ScriptableEntity.
+The class chosen must inherit from ScriptableEntity.

 Here is an example of a barebone entity scripts::